TestGorilla LogoTestGorilla Logo

 Putting skills first ensures that employees possess the specific competencies necessary for their roles.

 When individuals are well-matched to their job requirements, they perform tasks more efficiently and with more gusto.
-This targeted alignment enhances individual and team productivity and contributes to employees’ overall well-being, as reflected by the fact that 76% of skills-based hires are happy in their role.
+This targeted alignment enhances individual and team productivity and contributes to employees’ overall well-being.

 Reduced bias